-The Al Layyah combined-cycle power plant (CCPP) is a 1.02GW natural gas-fired power plant currently under construction at the existing Layyah power plant site in Sharjah, United Arab Emirates (UAE).
-It represents an expansion of the Layyah power plant, with the aim of increasing power generation and the efficiency of energy production.
+The Al Layyah combined-cycle power plant (CCPP) is a 1.02GW natural gas-fired power plant developed at the Layyah power plant site in Sharjah, United Arab Emirates (UAE).
+It represents an expansion of the Layyah power plant.

-The project is being implemented by Sharjah Electricity, Water and Gas Authority (SEWA), a government utility, which will also operate the plant upon its completion.
-It will require a capital investment of around AED2.05bn ($558m).
+The project has been implemented by the Sharjah Electricity, Water and Gas Authority (SEWA), a government utility, which is also the operator of the plant.
+The Al Layyah CCPP has been developed with a capital investment of around AED2.05bn ($558m).

-The Al Layyah CCPP will occupy an area of around 35,000m² in Al Layyah, a suburb of Sharjah.
-The gas-fired power plant will be developed in three phases.
+The Al Layyah CCPP occupies an area of around 35,000m² in Al Layyah, a suburb of Sharjah.

 The M701F gas turbine features a compressor shaft end drive that reduces the impact of thermal expansion on the shaft alignment.
 The turbine unit also includes a single-shaft two-bearing support rotor.

-The turbine design will incorporate free-standing rotating blades in the first two stages, with the third and fourth stages to feature integral shroud blades.
+The turbine design incorporates free-standing rotating blades in the first two stages, with the third and fourth stages featuring integral shroud blades.
 The turbine is protected by horizontally split casings, which allow the blades to be removed easily while keeping the rotor in place for maintenance activities.

-Part of the power produced by the turbine will be used to drive the compressor, while the remaining will drive the electric generators.
+Part of the power produced by the turbine is used to drive the compressor, while the remainder drives the electric generators.

 The two outdoor-type HRSGs will feed the steam turbine with high-pressure steam.
-The steam generator unit will be an enclosed, self-ventilated, cylindrical rotor type, synchronous alternator.
-The cooling system will include horizontal hydrogen coolers to circulate hydrogen gas in the steam generator.
+The steam generator unit is an enclosed, self-ventilated, cylindrical rotor-type, synchronous alternator.
+The cooling system includes horizontal hydrogen coolers to circulate hydrogen gas in the steam generator.

-The water required for the power plant will be sourced from the sea via a pipeline system.
-Seawater will be drawn from an onshore pumping station and transported to a pre-treatment system, where it will be treated before it is used at the power plant.
+The water required for the power plant is sourced from the sea via a pipeline system.
+Seawater is drawn from an onshore pumping station and transported to a pre-treatment system before it is used at the power plant.

 Financing for the project

-The project is being financed by the Japan Bank for International Cooperation, Societe Generale, ING Bank and Standard Chartered Bank.
+The project is financed by the Japan Bank for International Cooperation, Société Générale, ING Bank and Standard Chartered Bank.